 A delicate looking echeveria with silvery green longish leaves forming a rosette to 15cm wide.
 Offsets freely to form a dense mound.
 Sun/part sun.

 A larger frilly hybrid with rosettes to 40cm wide.
 The leaf colour varies greatly with the seasons, from rich dark burgundy in winter to green or grey-brown in summer.
 Sun/part sun.

 Shiny pale green rounded leaves form this shrubby succulent.
 Height to 20cm.
 Offsets freely.
 Sun/part sun.

-This section lists plants that are either rare and available only occasionally on our One of a Kind page, or those that are currently being propagated to build up numbers for sale.
+This section lists plants that are either rare and available only occassionally on our One of a Kind page, plants that are out of season or those being propagated to build up numbers for sale.

 Echeveria 'Salsa Verde' (E caniculata x longissima)

 If available, this plant will be listed here.

 aka Echeveria rundellii.
 A compact grower forming rosettes to 5cm across.
 Small chunky blue-green leaves with hairy tufts along the margins.
 Striking red/yellow flowers.
 Sun/part sun.

 Echeveria shaviana 'Pink Frills'

 Echeveria shaviana v 'Blue Heron'